GenesisFR/HowToBecomeGoodAtShooters/README.md

 - forces your opponents to aim in multiple directions

 ### Double peeking
-- definition: having 2 people peek an enemy at the same time
+- definition: having 2 people peek an opponent at the same time
 - creates a 2v1
 - can be from the same angle (short + wide swing) or different angles
 - relies on voice communication

 ### Flanking
-- definition: attacking the enemy from the side while he's focused on the front
+- definition: attacking the enemy from a side while they're focused on another side
 - make sure your teammates are focused by the enemy
 - call out you're flanking so that your teammates keep fighting the enemies from the same location